Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Experiment design and execution

 \subsection{Variables}

 We discuss the response variables and interventions in both experiments here.
 The response variable was defined as the time-averaged power consumption of the participant.
 Its value was computed based on data from smart powerstrips \cite{enmetric}.
 The interventions employed are described in Table \ref{table:expt_interventions}.
 The incentive interventions were administered as daily monetary rewards aimed at promoting energy conservation among the participants.
 The feedback intervention was administered by a web browser-based dashboard tool which was designed to raise awareness about the participant's plugload energy consumption.
-It is important to note that the feedback provided by the experimenters and the feedback received by the participants differed by how the dashboard was used by each participant.
+It is important to note that the feedback provided by the experimenters and the feedback received by the participants differed since each participant does not necessarily use all features of the dashboard at all times.
 The time spent by each participant on their dashboard is used to quantify the feedback received.